toyboxman/yummy-xml-UI/xml-UI/archive/Linux commands.md

   - currently set to     256
   Block device            252:0

-#lvs ¡ª report information about logical volumes
+#lvs â€” report information about logical volumes
 $ lvs -a

 # creating the appropriate filesystem on the logical volumes